-107. If an applicant is dissatisfied with the Council's decision on entitlement to council tax support or the amount awarded, he may write to the Council setting out why he is dissatisfied within one calendar month of the date of the notification/bill.
-The Council will then consider the matter and notifies the applicant in writing, either that he does not have a case stating the reasons why, or that action has been taken to address his concerns.
-If the applicant is still dissatisfied, or if the Council does not address his concerns within 2 months, he may appeal to the Valuation Tribunal.
+107. If an applicant is dissatisfied with the Council's decision on entitlement to Council Tax Support or the amount awarded, he may write to the Council setting out why he is dissatisfied within one calendar month of the date of the notification/bill.
+The Council will then consider the matter and notify the applicant in writing, either that he does not have a case stating the reasons why, or that action has been taken to address his concerns.
+If the applicant is still dissatisfied, or if the Council does not address his concerns within 2 months, he may appeal to the Valuation Tribunal www.valuationtribunal.gov.uk An individual cannot appeal against the authority's scheme, and accordingly, it is not a decision against which there is a right of appeal to the authority or to the Valuation Tribunal Service.